Sivakumar4304/Sports-Schedule/README.md

 # Sports Schedule Management App

-A simple web application to manage sports sessions, allowing users to create, join, and leave sessions.
+A web application to manage sports sessions, allowing users to create, join, and leave sessions.
 Admins can also add new sports to the system.

 ## Features